Opération Sentinelle: Attacks against soldiers

 On at least six occasions, soldiers involved in the nationwide operation have themselves been targeted.

 Soldiers deployed under Opération Sentinelle on 3 February 2017 blocked the assailant in the Louvre machete attack from entering the museum, where he claims to have intended to deface art with spray paint as a symbolic attack on France; he attacked the patrolling soldiers with a machete.

 In the March 2017 Île-de-France attacks, two Opération Sentinelle soldiers at Orly Airport killed a man who said "I am here to die for Allah" while he beat to the floor another member of their team, a soldier from whom the attacker intended to steal her assault rifle.

-On 9 August 2017 in Levallois-Perret, six soldiers of the 35th Infantry Regiment participating in Opération Sentinelle were intentionally wounded by an automobile whose driver fled.
-The military did not get the chance to use their weapons in-time.
+On 9 August 2017 in the Levallois-Perret attack, six soldiers of the 35th Infantry Regiment participating in Opération Sentinelle were intentionally wounded by an automobile whose driver fled.
+The military were unable to make an armed response in time.